-Identifier: VIRCAM_img_acq_paw.tsf

-Description: Acquire single target.
+Identifier: VIRCAM_img_acq.tsf Description: Acquire single target.

 Check/Set camera to IMAGING mode, check/set camera position angle, check/select first science filter, all in parallel with a preset of telescope to new target, optionally (and usually) guide, optionally (and usually) activate LOWFS.
+The flat-field lamp is checked and automatically switched off when the telescope presets to a new celestial target.